 Karen Chapple, Professor, City and Regional Planning

-In her capacity as faculty director of the UC Berkeley Center for Community Innovation, she has led research on the potential for gentrification and displacement near transit-oriented development (for the Association of Bay Area Governments); more effective planning for affordable housing and economic development near transit (for the Great Communities Collaborative); the relationship between the arts, commercial and residential revitalization in low-income neighborhoods; and the role of the green economy and industrial land in the California economy.
-Most recently, she has led a national contest sponsored by the Annie E. Casey Foundation to generate ideas for local and state job creation targeting disadvantaged communities.
-Chapple has also worked on regional and local economic development research projects in Mexico, Spain, Thailand, Israel, Brazil, Peru, Argentina, and Guatemala.
+As founder of the UC Berkeley Center for Community Innovation, she led research on the potential for gentrification and displacement near transit-oriented development (for the Association of Bay Area Governments); more effective planning for affordable housing and economic development near transit (for the Great Communities Collaborative); the relationship between the arts, commercial and residential revitalization in low-income neighborhoods; and the role of the green economy and industrial land in the California economy.

-Chapple holds a B.A. in Urban Studies from Columbia University, an M.S.C.R.P from the Pratt Institute, and a Ph.D. from UC Berkeley.
+Chapple holds a B.A. in urban studies from Columbia University, an M.S.C.R.P from the Pratt Institute and a Ph.D. from UC Berkeley.
 She has served on the faculties of the University of Minnesota and the University of Pennsylvania, in addition to UC Berkeley.
-From 2006-2009, she held the Theodore Bo and Doris Shoong Lee Chair in Environmental Design.
 She is a founding member of the MacArthur Foundation's Research Network on Building Resilient Regions.
-Prior to academia, Chapple spent ten years as a practicing planner in economic development, land use, and transportation in New York and San Francisco.
+Prior to academia, Chapple spent ten years as a practicing planner in economic development, land use and transportation in New York and San Francisco.